Paz Esteban López

 Paz Esteban López (born 1958) is a Spanish intelligence officer.
 She served as Director of the National Intelligence Centre (CNI) from 2020 to 2022.
 She was the first woman to hold the post and was previously the Secretary-General of the agency from 2017 to 2019, under Félix Sanz Roldán.
+In 2022, she was removed from her position as CNI director following revelations, which came to be known as CatalanGate, where various national and regional politicians had been targeted by phone tapping through Pegasus spyware.

 Early life

 Esteban was born in Madrid in 1958.
 She studied at the Autonomous University of Madrid, where she graduated in May 1978 with a degree of Philosophy and Literature.
 She is an expert in ancient and medieval history.
 After graduating, Esteban began to prepare the public exam for archives and libraries civil servants.
 However, a relative of his father offered her to work in a "Ministry", which ended up being the Spanish intelligence service.

 Early career

 She joined the Superior Centre for Defense Information (CESID) in 1983 when General Emilio Alonso Manglano was director.
 Esteban specialized in foreign intelligence, although she has never worked as a field agent.
 Her first jobs within the intelligence service were the preparation of reports on the permanence of Spain in NATO, before the 1986 referendum.
 She also elaborated, as an analyst, reports relating the 11-S and 11-M terrorist attacks.

 Until 2004 she held positions focused on foreign intelligence and, as of this year, she was promoted to managing posts.
 In 2010, CNI Director Sanz Roldán appointed her as his chief of staff, a position she held until June 2017, when she was appointed Secretary-General of the intelligence agency (second-in-command) after the resignation of Beatriz Méndez de Vigo.